-General Fire and Safety has the staff with the expertise needed to safely administer hydrostatic fire hose testing.
+General Fire and Safety has the staff with the expertise needed to safely administer hydrostatic fire hose testing and fire hose pressure tests.
 During fire hose testing, all air is removed from the hose.
 The hose is then filled with water and checked for efficiency, durability, and warping.
 The hose is inspected for bulges, sweating at couplings, hose movement in coupling tailpieces, and other visible deformities.
 You can depend on General Fire and Safety to perform hydrostatic fire hose testing in the safest, most accurate way.

-General Fire and Safety personnel perform these hydrostatic pressure tests:
+General Fire and Safety personnel perform these hydrostatic fire hose pressure tests:

 - A proof pressure test applied to hose for a specific period of time.

 - Regulation of pressure ensures no hose weakening occurs during the fire hose testing.

 - A hold test determines whether weakness will develop under a given pressure for a specific period of time.